 - Do Not send slides, photographs, portfolios, CD's, DVD's, awards, newspaper articles, checks or cash.

-- SAT, ACT, TOEFL or IELTs score are to be sent electronically to the Brooklyn Campus (Code: 2369) from the testing agency or sent directly to the Brooklyn Campus Office of Admissions.
+SAT, ACT, TOEFL or IELTs score are to be sent electronically to the Brooklyn Campus (SAT code: 2369; ACT code: 2792) from the testing agency or sent directly to the Brooklyn Campus Office of Admissions.

 - International applicants please forward all materials to: